l7mp/stunner/docs/WHY.md

 (NAT) steps to ingest media traffic into this private pod network.
-Most cloud load-balancers apply a DNAT step to route packets to a node and then an SNAT step to put the packet to the private pod network, so that by the time a media packet reaches a pod essentially all header fields in the [IP 5-tuple](https://www.techopedia.com/definition/28190/5-tuple) are modified, except the destination port.
+Most cloud load-balancers apply a DNAT step to route packets to a node and then an SNAT step to put the packet to the private pod network, so that by the time a media packet reaches a pod essentially all header fields in the [IP 5-tuple](https://www.techopedia.com/definition/28190/5-tuple) are modified except the destination port.
 Then, if any pod sends the packet over to another pod via a Kubernetes service load-balancer then the packet will again undergo a DNAT step, and so on.